lyove/lyove-editor/README.md

     lang: 'en',

     /**
-     * Names of the built-in plugins to load or disable *
+     * Names of the built-in plugins to load
-     * - if empty, all built-in plugins are loaded
-     * - if not empty and `pluginsDisabled` is not set, only given plugins and their dependencies are loaded
-     * - if not empty and `pluginsDisabled` is set, all given plugins are disabled that are no dependencies *
+     *
      * @see Editor.init
      * @see Editor.defaultConfig
      * @type {string[]}
      */
     plugins: [],

-    /**
-     * The state of this flag will affect the way the `plugins` array is used *
-     * @see Editor.init
-     * @type {boolean}
-     */
-    pluginsDisabled: false,

     /**